MadBomber/shared_tools/README.md

 > Is this an anti-Model Context Protocol (MCP) push back?
 Not really.
 The MCP is getting better.
 There is, however, still a need to support the local tool implementations in a way that is consistent with the Ruby library being used - especially when it comes to integrating with libraries that do not support the MCP.
 Using locally defined tools consistent with the primary library may save a few cycles of latency by eliminating the MCP layer in the architecture.

+> Warning: **NOT NOT NOT NOT READY FOR PRODUCTION**
+>
+> While this gem is in development your best approach if you see a tool within this gem that you want to use is to just copy it into your project without the `SharedTools` namespace and modify it to your needs.
+Think of this repository like your friendly neighborhood library where you can find and check out interesting books and keep them for as long as you want.
+>
+> If you find an issue with any of these tools please help us with a fix.
+If you find a tool tailored to one LLM API wrapper gem but not the one you are using, make a copy refactor as needed to work with your gem and feed it back here.

 ## Libraries Supported

 - ruby_llm: multi-provider `gem install ruby_llm`
+- llm: multi-provider `gem install llm.rb`
+- omniai: multi-provider `gem install omniai-tools` (Not part of the SharedTools namespace)
 - more to come ...

 ## Installation